soaresaj/image-processing-ajs-package/README.md

 Uses “skimage.color.rgb2gray()” to convert colored images (RGB) to grayscale.

 ***“plot.py”:***
-Uses functions from the “matplotlib” library to display the results from the “io”, “measure”, “exposure”, and “color” modules.
+Uses functions “show_image()” and “show_images_side_by_side()” from the “matplotlib” library to display the results from the “io”, “measure”, “exposure”, and “color” modules.

 ## Installation
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install image_processing_ajs: